United States Park Police: Notable events

 On June 1, 2020, USPP officers cleared the streets bordering Lafayette Park, DC of protesters on the order of Attorney General William Barr.
 Reporting news crews, Rev. Gini Gerbasi of St. John's Episcopal, and many protesters noted the use of tear gas, flashbangs, and rubber bullets to disperse the peaceful crowds.
 Park Police officers on foot, and mounted on horseback, used riot gear such as batons and shields to drive assembled crowds further away from the park.
 The USPP released a statement that stated "no tear gas was used" by any law enforcement agency during the incident.
-Media subsequently reported that USPP assaulted the protesters with OC canisters, which were found at the scene.
+Media subsequently reported that USPP assaulted the protesters with pepper spray canisters, which were found at the scene.
 Australian journalists who were reporting live from the scene were assaulted by Park Police during the operation.
 The incident prompted a diplomatic complaint by the Australian government.
 Two park police officers were assigned to administrative duties.
 This specific incident was referred to the Department of the Interior’s Office of the Inspector General but that investigation was still ongoing as of August 2021 and no relevant report currently appears on the OIG website.
 In June 2021, the Department of the Interior, Inspector General, issued its Review of U.S. Park Police Actions at Lafayette Park, and stated the Secret Service acted contrary to the operational plan and before the Park Police gave any dispersal warnings to the crowd.
 The Secret Service began advancing seven minutes before any dispersal order was given.The early deployment increased tensions between law enforcement officers and protestors.They faced resistance and used pepper spray in response to eggs and bottles being thrown at them.
 Park Police officers also began to clear the crowd before completing the final dispersal orders and 25 minutes before a planned curfew that was earlier announced by the mayor.
 Park Police commanders could not say who issued the order to deploy or why police radio transmissions were not recorded as required.

 In July 2021, a unanimous jury awarded $730,000 in a police misconduct case against two Park Police officers for unlawfully detaining and taunting a man with their weapons while cursing at him despite having no suspicion of criminal activity on the man’s part.

+On September 9th, 2023, Mikhail Olson, a popular Roblox developer was arrested by United States Park Police Officers after a concealed unattended firearm was located at the Roblox Developer Conference at Fort Mason in San Francisco, California.
+Officers also discovered an illegal large-capacity magazine and armor-piercing ammunition.
+Mikhail Olson attempted to evade the officers.
+He was booked into the San Francisco County Jail.